 "25 Late Night Habits That Prevent Weight Loss" Review

-If you're a late night person like myself, you may want to reevaluate your habits (especially if it's affecting your weight loss results).
-Check out this wakeup call to your nocturnal patterns (from the recent msn.com article "25 Late Night Habits That Prevent Weight Loss")!
+If you're a late-night person like myself, you may want to reevaluate your habits (especially if they're affecting your weight loss results).
+Check out this wake-up call to your nocturnal patterns (from the recent msn.com article "25 Late Night Habits That Prevent Weight Loss")!

 1. WATCHING TOO MUCH TV